BRICS ACADEMIC FORUM

 • Krish CHETTY (South Africa), Senior Researcher, Human Sciences Research Council (HSRC)

-• Haroldo RAMANZINI JUNIOR (Brazil), Teacher of IR, University of Brasilia
+• Haroldo RAMANZINI JUNIOR (Brazil), Professor of IR, University of Brasilia

 • 14:00 - 16:00